XabierGallardo/Road-to-Web-Development/Interview Questions/programmingQuestions.md

 A function that calls itself is called a recursive function It's based on a terminating condition and uses a stack, the phenomenon is called recursion

+### HTML5.
+What is DOM?
+When a web page is loaded, the browser creates a Document Object Modedl of the page The HTML model is constructed as a tree of objects

+The HTML DOM is a standard object model and programming interface for HTML, it defines The HTML elemtens as objects
+The properties of all HTML elements
+The methods to access all HTML elements
+The events for all HTML elements

+The HTML DOM is a standard for how to get, change, add or delete HTML elements

+### What is functional programming?
+Functional programming is a way of thinking about software construction by creating pure functions.
+It avoid concepts of shared state, mutable data observed in Object Oriented Programming.

+### What is Gitflow?
+Gitflow is an abstract idea of a workflow in git, it assigns specific functions to different branches and defines how and when they have to interact

+### What is Pipeline?
+Pipelines are the top-level component of continuous integration, delivery and deployment.
+There are two main parts
+- Jobs, which define what to do (jobs that compile or test code)
+- Stages, which define when to run the jobs

+### What is the difference between undefined and not defined in JavaScript?
+In JavaScript, if you try to use a variable that doesn't exist and has not been declared, it throws an error *var name is not defined* and the script will stop executing
+However, if you use *typeof undeclared_variable* then it will return *undefined*

+### What is a closure in JavaScript?
+A closure is a function defined insided another function(called the parent function), and has access to variables that are declared and defined in the parent function scope

+The closure has access to variables in three scopes
+- Variables declared in their own scope
+- Variables declared in a parent function scope
+- Variables declared in the global namespace